Real Men Read – “The Book of Lost Names” by Kristin Harmel

 About the event

-Zoom accommodation is available.
-To attend via Zoom or if you have any other questions, please contact Dave Anderson at email@example.com
+Please note any accommodation requests in the Special Need section of the registration form.
+If you wish to attend via Zoom, or have any other questions, please contact Dave Anderson at firstname.lastname@example.org

 Cold Spring Branch